Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 You’re a victim of loan fraud.
 Now what?

-If personal information was stolen, beware of further identity theft.
+5. Monitor your accounts.
+If personal information was stolen, be on the lookout for further identity theft.
 Monitor your credit score to ensure the scammers aren’t opening other credit cards or bank accounts.
 Review your credit reports for any unauthorized activity.

 Who is most at risk for loan fraud?